jlevy44/levylab/_pages/opportunities.md

 If you are interested in this opportunity, please fill out an internship application form here: [Application](https://jlevy44.github.io/levylab/opportunities/#applications) or share a CV/Cover Letter with Joshua Levy or Louis Vaickus using the emails below.

-Please feel free to reach out by email either to Dr. Louis Vaickus at louis.j.vaickus@hitchcock.org or Prof. Joshua Levy at joshua.j.levy@hitchcock.org or joshua.j.levy@dartmouth.edu if you have any follow up questions.
+Please feel free to reach out by email either to Dr. Louis Vaickus at louis.j.vaickus@hitchcock.org or Prof. Joshua Levy at joshua.j.levy@dartmouth.edu if you have any follow up questions.

 [Apply Here](#applications)